• Skip to main content

 Serving suggestions

-This potato and chicken stew is delicious served with garlic bread, crusty baguette or soda bread.
+This winter vegetable chicken stew is delicious served with garlic bread, crusty baguette or soda bread.
 You could also serve it with couscous, steamed vegetables, such as green beans or broccoli, as well as rutabaga/swede mash.

 Top tips

-• I prefer to use chicken thighs with the bone but you can use boneless if you like (it’s easy to remove the bone once the meat is fully cooked and tender).
+• I prefer to use chicken thighs with the bone but you can use boneless chicken if you like.
+Chop it roughly removing as much as possible.

 • Wash the porcinis thoroughly before adding into the stew.
 You can pour the mushroom water into the stew through a fine mesh sieve.

-• Cook this potato chicken stew gently (do not allow it to boil rapidly) so the vegetables retain their shape.
+• Cook this winter stew gently (do not allow it to boil rapidly) so the vegetables retain their shape.

-• Best served hot.
-This stew tastes even better the next day!
+• This stew tastes even better the next day!
 Refrigerate for up to 3 days.

 • Freeze for up to 3 months.